enricop/python_reference/README.md

-examples, code, and explanations take from:
+examples, code, and explanations taken from:

 https://stephensugden.com/crash_into_python